 Education Industry Software

-Software is no longer just being used in classrooms for learning purposes; the Education industry itself is starting to rely on software solutions to run as efficiently as possible.
+Rather, we see that the education industry itself is now relying on software solutions to run as efficiently as possible.
 As demand increases on a teacher's time and classroom sizes swell, staff working in education seek ways to help make life easier, manage their time better and provide more efficient solutions to their organisational processes.

 As demand increases on a teacher's time and classroom sizes swell, staff working in education seek ways to help make life easier, manage their time better and provide more efficient ways of doing things.
 Many IT solutions for the education sector are designed to help teachers streamline processes and teaching itself to enable staff at every level to make the best use of their time.

 The internet has revolutionised the way in which children learn nowadays, offering so much more scope than before.
 This brings fresh challenges in itself, of course, and none more so than keeping children safe.
 Unfortunately, threats lurk around every corner on the internet, from viewing unsuitable content to cyberbullying, grooming and identity theft.
 Protecting youngsters at every opportunity is essential; however, standard controls to block threats may not provide adequate support.
-Incorporating software that goes one step further in e-safety protection can help to give children, teachers and parents confidence that youngsters are being safeguarded online as much as possible.
+Incorporating software that goes one step further in cybersecurity efforts can help to give children, teachers and parents confidence that youngsters are being safeguarded online as much as possible.

 Software does not only block sites but can also use a variety of intelligent monitoring tools to identify potential threats and grade them while keeping an eye on student activity online.
 Alerts can be sent so that staff can investigate these further and monitor any specific situations requiring attention.
 Keyword detection scans are also proving useful software tools that can be used to flag up any online activity that may need monitoring.
-Online threats are an issue for children of any age; therefore, incorporating e-safety software is vital for any education establishment and especially for protecting youngsters who may be vulnerable.
+Online threats are an issue for children of any age; therefore, incorporating cybersecurity software is vital for any educational institution and especially for protecting youngsters who may be vulnerable.

 Education sector software not only helps to improve many everyday teaching functions while controlling the content students have access to but can also be looked upon favourably by the teaching inspection body Ofsted.
 Many software programmes follow the best practice principles outlined by Ofsted; therefore, when the time comes for inspection, education establishments that use such software may see an improvement in their standards and Ofsted rating.